 Isle of Kerrera

 The isle, just a stone's throw from Oban's shore, measures seven by two kilometres and is divided into a south and north half.
-You can reach the smaller north part of Kerrera via a short ferry ride from Oban’s North Pier for a short stroll around Hutcheson’s Monument, a Victorian memorial to one of the founders of the Caledonia MacBrayne ferry company.
+You can reach the north part of Kerrera via a seasonal short water taxi ride from Oban’s North Pier for a short stroll around Hutcheson’s Monument, a Victorian memorial to one of the founders of the Caledonia MacBrayne ferry company.

 If you fancy a bit more of a hike, catch the south Kerrera ferry just down from the Manor House, and attack the 11 kilometre walking trail that circles the island and visits the moody ruins of Gylen Castle.
 Built in the late 1500s by Duncan MacDougall and burned in 1647, the castle, known in Gaelic as “Caisteal nan Geimhlean”, is remarkably well preserved, and its location on a rocky peninsula atop steep cliffs is particularly dramatic.
 The island, which seems to be unspoilt by modernity, teems with wildlife, so be on the lookout for otters, sea eagles, wild goats and Sika deer, not to mention intriguing geology and sea views.